PrestaShop/prestashop.github.io/news/_posts/2019-05-29-severity-classification.md

 Finally, we pay attention to the business impact.
 Since we care a lot about PrestaShop users (merchants, agencies, developers ...), we are eager to find a solution when it affects their sales proceeds.
 Or ours.
 After all, we need to eat as well, and we use PrestaShop too.

-In the end, handling bugs require two points of view: micro and macro.
+In the end, handling bugs requires two points of view: micro and macro.
 Severity analyzes the issue on its own, while Priority analyzes the issue in the context of the whole project.

 If you encounter an issue, please [create a bug report](https://github.com/PrestaShop/PrestaShop/issues/new?template=bug_report.md).
 And if you have a solution, do not be shy and submit a pull request with your fix.
 This way, issues have better chances to be solved quickly, for everyone!